Herbie Rides Again: "World's Highest Building"

 "Hawk Plaza" is shown as a shining, twin-tower 130-story San Francisco skyscraper touted as "The World's Highest Building".
-Coincidentally, The Towering Inferno, released six months later, featured "The Glass Tower," a shining, single-tower 138-story San Francisco skyscraper touted as "The Tallest Building in the World."
-In actuality, New York's twin towers of the World Trade Center, "The Tallest Buildings in the World" had officially opened in 1973, and Chicago's 108-story Sears Tower claimed that title in May 1974, just one month before Herbie Rides Again was released.
+Coincidentally, The Towering Inferno, released six months later, featured "The Glass Tower," a shining, single-tower 138-story San Francisco skyscraper touted as "the Tallest Building in the World".
+In actuality, New York's twin towers of the World Trade Center, "the Tallest Buildings in the World" had officially opened in 1973, and Chicago's 108-story Sears Tower claimed that title in May 1974, just one month before Herbie Rides Again was released.

 Release

+Herbie Rides Again had its world premiere at the Odeon Leicester Square in London on February 11, 1974.
+It opened the following day to the public in London at the Dominion Theatre.
+It opened on June 6, 1974, in the United States.

 Box office

-Herbie Rides Again opened on June 6, 1974 in 2,178 theaters and 1,761 drive-in theaters.
 The film grossed $38,229,000 at the United States and Canada box office, generating Disney $17,500,000 in theatrical rentals.
 The film earned rentals of around $13,300,000 overseas, giving worldwide rentals of almost $31 million.